How to Run a Translation Business PART 1: Online presence

 Share your knowledge with them and showcase your expertise.
 Write about your niche, the projects you have done, share interesting facts related to your field, etc.

 Talking to your clients about how to do business with you is also important.
 That way they know what they can expect from you.

 But above all, share things that may resonate with them and make them feel more connected to you.
 What you do in your free time—maybe you have a hobby in common?
 What you have learned recently—let them see your progress.

 8. Be mindful of your business’s aesthetic identity

 The visual aspect of your business, such as photos and graphics, also matters—people buy with their eyes.
 You can, but you don’t have to hire a professional photographer.

-To create simple graphics for your LinkedIn posts / website, and your LinkedIn banner photo, you can use a great free tool called Canva.
+To create simple graphics for your LinkedIn posts and website and design your LinkedIn banner photo, you can use a great free tool called Canva.

 9. Test what works for you

-Do a research and be aware of the trends but don’t follow them blindly.
+Do some research and be aware of the trends, but don’t follow them blindly.
 Do what you feel.
-Try various options to find out what is the best for you.
+Try various options to find out what is best for you.

 Last, but not least…